High-Performance FAQ

 -

-Item descriptionBecause your aerobic engine is underdeveloped.
-Most high-achievers hate Zone 2 because it feels too slow, so they push into the "grey zone"—too fast to build capillary density, but too slow to increase lactate threshold.
-You have to check your ego at the door.
-Strict Zone 2 training builds the mitochondrial efficiency required to burn fat as fuel.
-Stay disciplined, and eventually, your pace at that exact same low heart rate will dramatically increase.
+Most high achievers hate Zone 2 because it feels too slow, so they push into the grey zone, which is too fast to build capillary density and too slow to lift lactate threshold.
+You have to check the ego at the door.

 -